 Projection facilities from laptop.

-LECTURE/CONCERT: From Black Africa to the White House: A journey of Resistance, Triumph and Spirituals
+LECTURE/CONCERT: From Black Africa to the White House (and Backwards): A journey of Resistance, Triumph and Spirituals

 The talk is interspersed with Tayo singing a selection of Spirituals, as composed and sung by enslaved Africans and their descendants, including Paul Robeson, whose life story initially inspired the presentation.